blin/ponish/editors-notes.md

 ## Differences from original

+- In the original, K/L glyphs in I/Y position are 4x the size of K/L glyphs in A/E and O/U positions, I've changed that to 2x to match the size difference between positions of other glyphs.
+See "B-L-U-E" vs "BL-U-E" in lesson 2.
 - In some cases original images have earthographic and ponish side-by-side, which makes it hard to NOT read earthographic.
 I've split the images to remove the earthographic, but some overhang from earthographic is left, if you find